Erudika/scoold/README.md

 	```
 	Since the configuration files do not define `scoold.app_secret_key` and `scoold.para_secret_key`, these secrets will be populated automatically upon initialization.
 3. `$ docker compose up`

+Finally, open `locahost:8000/signin/register` and create a new account.
+If you've configured your email with
+`scoold.admins = "my@email"` and you sign up with the same email, you will become admin automatically.

 To stop the containers use <kbd>Ctrl</kbd> + <kbd>C</kbd>.